Enhancing Video Inpainting with Aligned Frame Interval Guidance: Experiments

 \subsection{Results of Video Editing}

 \textbf{Quantitative results.} Following VideoPainter, we conduct quantitative comparisons against recent video editing models including UniEdit~\cite{bai2024uniedit}, DitCtrl~\cite{cai2024ditctrl}, and ReVideo~\cite{mou2024revideo}, as summarized in Tab.~\ref{tab:vpbench}.
-Thanks to the powerful I2V backbone, VidSplice consistently outperforms competitors on background preservation metrics across both short videos (VPBench-S) and long videos (VPBench-L), with particularly strong performance in PSNR.
+VidPivot consistently outperforms competitors on background preservation metrics across both short videos (VPBench-S) and long videos (VPBench-L), with particularly strong performance in PSNR.
 VideoPainter benefits from training on higher-resolution videos, which gives it great SSIM metrics.
-Notably, VidSplice still achieves top-tier CLIP similarity scores, highlighting the effectiveness of injected contextual frame intervals in enhancing semantic alignment with the prompt.
-In summary, VidSplice achieves state-of-the-art quantitative performance in both semantic alignment of foreground generation and background consistency preservation.
+Notably, VidPivot still achieves top-tier CLIP similarity scores, highlighting the effectiveness of injected contextual frame intervals in enhancing semantic alignment with the prompt.
+In summary, VidPivot achieves state-of-the-art quantitative performance in both semantic alignment of foreground generation and background consistency preservation.